grommet/micro-frontend/README.md

 all at once.
 Using a single version of Grommet removes a lot of complexity.
-It is also essential to ensure the best experience for your users who don't have to download the code twice. **Always prefer using one Grommet if you can.**
+It is also essential to ensure the best experience for your users who don't have to download the code twice. **So it is always preferred to use one version of Grommet if you can.**

 That being said, for some apps that have been in production for some time, upgrading all screens at once may be prohibitively difficult.
 Traditionally, this meant that if a legacy API is deprecated, you would be stuck on the old version of Grommet forever.
 That prevents your whole app from receiving improvements and bugfixes.
-This repository demonstrates a hybrid approach.
-It shows how you can use a newer version of Grommet + Styled-Components + React for some parts of your app, while
+This repository demonstrates a hybrid approach, it shows how you can use a newer version of Grommet + Styled-Components + React for some parts of your app, while
 **lazy-loading an older version of Grommet + Styled-Components + React** for the parts that haven't been migrated yet.